csamywilliams/gatsby-blog/content/posts/2018-01-04-beginners-code-diary.md

 ## What you liked

 You may think this is similar to what you learnt, and in ways they are but I think of it as a way of taking what you have learnt and applying it to your work.
 When writing or reviewing others code, you may see it written in a slightly different manner and think I want to use that next time.
 This is what you like, and what you actively try to incorporate in your next piece of work.
-For example: ES6 Arrow functions, I learnt about it in a Lunch &Learn session in work of a colleague <a target="_blank" src="http://lyndseyb.co.uk/">Lyndsey Browning</a>.
+For example: ES6 Arrow functions, I learnt about it in a Lunch & Learn session in work of a colleague <a target="_blank" src="http://lyndseyb.co.uk/">Lyndsey Browning</a>.
 I liked it that much, that I wrote it down and then used it in my next project.

 ## What you didn't like